--q Suppresses all messages to stdout, including prompts. -r Sets up a connection to a read-only console. -s escapeChar Specifies an escape character.
-The default is "#" .
+-d Suppresses all messages to stdout, including prompts. -r Sets up a connection to a read-only console. -s escapeChar Specifies an escape character.
+The default is "#".
 The character specified for escapeChar must be enclosed in "" "" (double quotation).
-The following symbols can be specified for escapeChar : "#", "@", "^", "&", "?", "", "=", " . ", " " Specified escape character is available only in the session that

-Specified escape character is available only in the session that executed the console(8) command.

-- When the command is executed, a prompt to confirm execution of the command with the specified options is displayed.
-Enter "y" to execute the command or "n" to cancel the command. - The domain console regards "#" used at the beginning of a line as an escape character.
-An escape character is specified to instruct the console to perform special processing.
-Examples of processing that can be specified in combination with "#" are as follows.
+The following symbols can be specified for escapeChar : "#", "@", "^", "&", "?", "", "=", ".", " " Specified escape character is available only in the session that executed the console(8) command. -у Automatically answers "y" (yes) to all prompts.
+EXTENDED DESCRIPTION nmand is executed, a prompt to confirm execution of the command fied options is displayed.
+Enter "y" to execute the command or "n" command. character.
+An onsole regards "#" used at the beginning of a line as an escape escape character is specified to instruct the console to perform sing.
+Examples of processing that can be specified in combination s follows. "#" and "?"
+Outputs a status message. "#" and "." (period) Disconnects the console. ■ To enter "#" at t the beginning of a line, enter "#" twice. ormation on the currently connected domain console, use the epath(8) command.
+EXIT STATUS The following ex it values are returned: 0 Successful completion. >0 An error occurred.
+SEE ALSO sendbreak(8), s howconsolepath (8)

-"#" and "?"

-Outputs a status message.

-"#" and "."

-Disconnects the console.